bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 Green Light has the ability to create accounts on its own.
 Users can sign up with their name, email and password and use Green Light's full functionality.

 By default, the ability for anyone to create a Green Light account is enabled.
-To disable this, set the `ALLOW_Green Light_ACCOUNTS` option in your `.env` file to false.
+To disable this, set the `ALLOW_GREENLIGHT_ACCOUNTS` option in your `.env` file to false.
 This will **not** delete existing Green Light accounts, but will prevent new ones from being created.

 ### Google OAuth2